Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Conduct research and choose your major

-In the first half of the second year, the focus is on learning how to conduct research.
-You learn how to translate psychological questions into a research design, how to compile a study, statistically analyze the data and how to write a research report.
+In the first half, the focus is on learning how to conduct research.
+You learn how to translate psychological questions into a research design, how to compile a study, statistically analyse the data and how to write a research report.
 In addition, you will attend practical training in psychological communication skills.

-In the second half of the second year you will choose your major: your specialisation.
+In the second half you will choose your major: your specialisation.
 You can choose from a variety of specialisations:

 • Work and Organisational Psychology